-Grammarly is a digital writing tool.
-It uses artificial intelligence (AI) and natural language processing to identify grammatical and spelling mistakes in writing.
-Grammarly’s algorithms are sufficiently advanced that the tool can also detect punctuation, word choice, and stylistic errors.
-It can even explain the reasons behind each correction and offer suggestions.
+Grammarly is the most popular online grammar checker.
+It uses artificial intelligence (AI) and natural language processing to identify grammatical and spelling mistakes.
+Its algorithms can also detect punctuation, word choice, and stylistic errors and offer corrections or suggestions.

 |Software||Starting From||Best Thing About It||Biggest Problem|

 |Writer||Free||Brand Voice Recognition||Best Features are in paid versions|